binipringle/intro-to-dh/_texts/5-python.md

 The `random.choice` function chooses a random item from a list and returns it.
 The `.` syntax indicates that the function is coming from the `random` library.

 1. The real point of this section is to learn `import`, which is where Python really starts to get interesting.
 Python comes with many libraries (importable collections of code), and you can install many more.
-Think of something you're interested in doing (statistics, text analysis, web scraping, quantitative analysis, processing Excel/PDF/image files) and search google "\<thing you're interested in> python library".
+Think of something you're interested in doing (statistics, text analysis, web scraping, quantitative analysis, processing Excel/PDF/image files) and ask the instructor to search google for the "\<thing you're interested in> python library" and tell you in the next class what they found.
 You're almost certain to find some useful results.

-2. (optional) As with our weather app, this positive saying generator could be improved by making it so the program doesn't have to run again every time to get new output.
-Add a while loop for the final version.
-You can see a solution [here](solutions/motivation.md).

-# Challenge: library research

-As we've learned, libraries are Python code written by others that can be pulled into your program, allowing you to use that functionality.
-In this challenge, do a little research on Python libraries that might solve a problem for you or address a domain that you're interested in.

-The best way to find a Python library in a particular area is to do a Google search.
-For example, if you wanted to find Python libraries for dealing with cleaning up HTML files, you might search one of these:

-> working with html python library

-> html parser python library

-In your research, you may also want to look at the libraries that come with Python.
-You can find a list of libraries in these libraries [here](https://docs.python.org/3/py-modindex.html).

 ---